Notarized Documents: What You Need to Know

-As someone who’s been in the legal trenches, I know firsthand how critical notarized documents are.
-They’re not just fancy pieces of paper with an official stamp.
-Oh no, my friend – notarized docs are your legal armor, your shield against fraud and forgery.
+Notarized documents are critical, not just fancy pieces of paper with an official stamp.
+They are legal armor, a shield against fraud and forgery.

 What is a Notary Public and What Do They Do?